HIPAA is the Health Insurance Portability and Accountability

 protected health information (PHI).

-These new regulations require the average provider like BAPTIST
+These new regulations require the average provider like Baptist Health to:

 Provide information to patients about their privacy rights